NicolasBrandi/NicolasBrandi/README.md

 # Hi, I'm Nicolas :wave: :computer:

 <img src="Profilepng.PNG">
-I'm a biomedical engineer who is passionate about technology on the medical world and research in developing new techniques.
-I worked in the MRI service developing software and researching into new diagnosis imaging methods and their different potentials.
-Some of the technologies I enjoy working with are Python, 3D-Slicer, CSS & HTML.
+I'm a biomedical engineer who is passionate about technology in the medical world and research in developing new techniques.
+I worked in the MRI service developing software and researching into new diagnosis imaging methods and their numerous potentials.

+Another interest of mine is web development specifically designing websites and applications for the medical field and services.
+Some of the technologies I enjoy working with are Python, 3D-Slicer, JS, CSS & HTML.